EXTERIOR

 mounted back in the

 wood frame.
-Then the

 top was put back on